 Due to the advent of digital data acquisition and storage technology, the financial world has, in the past decade, been faced with large daily sets of data.
 It has been a great challenge to the financial community as to how to tap these data and to extract from them information of critical business value.

-The topics covered by the Advanced Certificate will include:
+The topics covered by the Graduate Certificate will include:

 Requirements for the certificate include two courses: CISC 6950: Algorithms and Data Analysis, and ECON 6910: Applied Econometrics or ECON 6950: Financial Econometrics